AminFadaee/Designing-data-intensive-applications-summary/chapter_1.md

 Fault is usually defined as one component of the system deviating from its spec, whereas a failure is when the system as a whole stops providing the required service to the user.
-It is impossible to reduce the probability of a fault to zero; therfore it is usually best to design fault-tolerance mechanisms that prevent faults from causing failures.
+It is impossible to reduce the probability of a fault to zero; therefore it is usually best to design fault-tolerance mechanisms that prevent faults from causing failures.

 Systems that anticipate faults and can cope with them are called fault-tolerant or resilient.
 Many critical bugs are actually due to poor error handling; by deliberately inducing faults, you ensure that the fault-tolerance machinery